telerik/fiddler-docs/Getting Started/Tasks/ConfigureForMac.md

 Configure the Virtual Machine
 -----------------------------

-1. Install Parallels
+1. Install Parallels.

 2. Set the Windows Virtual Machine **Hardware > Network 1 Type** to **Bridged Network** mode.

-3. Restart the Virtual Machine
+3. Restart the Virtual Machine.

 Configure Fiddler
 -----------------

-1. Install Fiddler on the Virtual Machine
+1. Install Fiddler on the Virtual Machine.

-2. Open Fiddler
+2. Open Fiddler.

-3. Click **Tools > Fiddler Options > Connections**
+3. Click **Tools > Fiddler Options > Connections**.

 4. Click the checkbox by **Allow remote computers to connect**.

  ![Allow remote computers to connect][1]

-5. Restart Fiddler
+5. Restart Fiddler.

 6. Ensure your firewall allows incoming connections to the Fiddler process.